eliasmurcray/react-template/README.md

 You can delete a "chunk" by using the `npm run delete-chunk [chunkName]` command.
 This will delete the old generated code.

+### Creating A Component

+You can create a new component by using the `npm run create-component [componentName]` command.
+This will generate the TSX class component and CSS code and link them together for Webpack.

+### Deleting A Component

+You can delete a component by using the `npm run delete-component [componentName]` command.
+This will delete the old generated code.

 ## Production

 You can create a production output using `npm run build`.
 This will compress the files and make them ready for production!